Get to know your Dutch neighbors in a whole new light by discovering these popular sports in the Netherlands.

 Want to see your favorite sports stars in action?
 Sign up for a TV package from KPN and discover a whole world of sport from the Netherlands and beyond.
 Whether you want to watch live football, motorsport, tennis, or more, you'll find plenty of choice on KPN's dedicated sports package.
 Sign up today and get ready for the action.

 Despite its relatively small size, the Netherlands definitely punches above its weight on the global sporting stage.
 The country has a rich history of sporting achievements and the locals like nothing more than donning their famous orange and cheering along.
-You can even visit some monuments to Dutch sporting history, such as Amsterdam’s famous Olympic Stadium.
-Dating from 1928’s Games, the stadium is a fine example of the Amsterdamse School architectural movement.
+You can even visit some monuments to Dutch sporting history, such as Amsterdam‘s famous Olympic Stadium.
+Dating from the 1928 Olympic Games, the stadium is a fine example of the Amsterdamse School architectural movement.

-How to watch sport on Dutch TV
+How to watch sports on Dutch TV

 Whatever your favorite sport, there are plenty of ways to watch it in the Netherlands.
 While nothing comes close to seeing the action live, if you can’t get down to the stadium why not tune in on TV instead?
 The biggest home telecom companies in the Netherlands all offer sports channels as part of their TV and internet packages, including: